 SBNM 5580 – Business Law for Managers

 This is a study/travel course designed to expose the student to an in-depth study of foreign culture, economy and specific businesses within that economy.
 Students are presented with comparative analyses of the economy and culture to be visited, and international business relationships pertaining to that economy.
-Students attend class sessions preparing them for the travel experience; maintain a journal during the approximately one week of travel and visits to various institutions.
+Students attend class sessions preparing them for the travel experience; and maintain a journal during the approximately one week of travel and visits to various institutions.
 The experience culminates in an analytical paper about some aspect of the experience.

 SBNM 5590 – Organizational Communication